andrew/ultimate-awesome/README.md

 - [awesome-bitcoin](https://github.com/brandonhimpfen/awesome-bitcoin) - A curated list of awesome resources, tools, wallets, block explorers, and communities for Bitcoin, the first and most widely used cryptocurrency.
 This list covers everything from beginner guides to advanced development resources for Bitcoin enthusiasts, investors, and developers.
 - [awesome-blogging](https://github.com/brandonhimpfen/awesome-blogging) - A curated list of awesome tools, resources, platforms, and tips for bloggers of all levels.
 - [awesome-computational-linguistics](https://github.com/brandonhimpfen/awesome-computational-linguistics) - A curated list of awesome resources, tools, datasets, papers, and libraries for computational linguistics and natural language processing (NLP).
-- [awesome-couchdb](https://github.com/brandonhimpfen/awesome-couchdb) - A curated list of awesome libraries, tools, frameworks, and resources for CouchDB, an open-source NoSQL database known for its ease of use, scalability, and master-master replication.
 - [awesome-daos](https://github.com/brandonhimpfen/awesome-daos) - A curated list of awesome resources, platforms, tools, frameworks, and educational content related to Decentralized Autonomous Organizations (DAOs).
 DAOs are organizations represented by rules encoded as smart contracts, enabling decentralized decision-making and governance.
 - [awesome-data-science](https://github.com/brandonhimpfen/awesome-data-science) - A curated list of tools, libraries, platforms, datasets, workflows, and learning resources for data science.
 - [awesome-design](https://github.com/brandonhimpfen/awesome-design) - A curated list of awesome resources, tools, frameworks, and communities for all things design—UI, UX, product, interaction, and beyond.
 - [awesome-devops](https://github.com/brandonhimpfen/awesome-devops) - A curated list of awesome tools, resources, and best practices in DevOps.
-- [awesome-drone-engineers](https://github.com/brandonhimpfen/awesome-drone-engineers) - A curated list of resources, tools, and communities for drone engineers.
 - [awesome-e-government](https://github.com/brandonhimpfen/awesome-e-government) - A curated list of tools, platforms, policies, and projects that enable digital transformation in public services and governance.
 - [awesome-figma](https://github.com/brandonhimpfen/awesome-figma) - A curated list of awesome Figma plugins, tools, templates, resources, and community links to boost your design workflow.
 - [awesome-mathematics](https://github.com/brandonhimpfen/awesome-mathematics) - A curated list of resources for mathematics, including theory, proofs, computational tools, datasets, open-source software, and learning materials.